George-Dros/Deep-Hedging-Neural-Network-for-Derivatives-Pricing/README.md

 - **Costs**: proportional; **turnover** tracked as a metric
 - **Baseline**: zero-hedge $X_0=-Z_T$

 > Note on MAE: pushing MAE down meaningfully conflicts with tail optimization.
 Experimented with large $β$ and saw CVaR get worse.
-For a CVaR-first portfolio, keeping $β$ tiny is the right call.
+For a CVaR-first portfolio, keeping $β$ tiny (or even  $β = 0 $) is the right call.

 ---